youzan/vant/src/search/README.md

 ### Listen to Events

-`search` event will be triggered when click the search button on the keyboard.

-`cancel` event will be triggered when click the cancel button.
+`search` event will be triggered when click the search button on the keyboard, `cancel` event will be triggered when click the cancel button.

-Tips: There will be a search button on the keyboard when Search is inside a form in iOS.

 ```html
 <form action="/">